puppetlabs/puppetlabs-mysql/README.md

 ### Customize server options

-To define server options, structure a hash structure of overrides in `mysql::server`.
-This hash resembles a hash in the my.cnf file:
+To define server options, either structure a hash structure of overrides in `mysql::server` or pass in options via the `mysql::server::override_options` hiera values.
+The override options are merged together in the order of the default options, override_options hash and finally the `mysql::server::override_options` hiera values.
+The rightmost values always win.

+The `mysql::server::override_options` hiera hash is structured the same as the `mysql::server` override_options hash.

+The `mysql::server` hash resembles a hash in the my.cnf file:

 ```puppet
 $override_options = {